WebDrive Offline File Access and Synchronization

 In the case of syncing conflicts: If the local file has changed, but the remote file has also changed, WebDrive will rename the file on the server before uploading the local copy.
 If this happens, a message box will be displayed to the user to manually check for differences in the local vs. remote versions.
 The WebDrive client does not perform automatic merging of changes between local and remote versions, to protect you from overwriting important file changes.

 Before entering offline mode, ensure you have ample disk space on the client computer for the cached files.
-For example, if a folder containing 2GB of data is marked for offline access, and you Go Offline, WebDrive will cache the entire 2GB locally on the user’s computer, usually under My Documents\WebDrive\Cache\.
-Set the WebDrive cache size large enough to handle the necessary volume of information.
+For example, if a folder containing 2GB of data is marked for offline access, WebDrive will cache the entire 2GB locally on the user’s computer.